codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 See [Define rules for entities/resources](#define-rules-for-entitiesresources).

-Also review our examples in [Creating rules for pipelines by project tags](#creating-rules-for-pipelines-by-project-tags) and [Creating rules for runtime environments](#creating-rules-for-runtime-environments).
+Also review our examples in [Creating rules for pipelines by project tags](#creating-rules-for-pipelines-by-project-tags) and [Creating rules for Pipeline Runtimes](#creating-rules-for-pipeline-runtimes-and-runtime-environments).

 ### Define rules for entities/resources